txfusion/aa-demos/contracts/transaction-authorization/README.md

   - Check if the `msg.sender` is authorized to reject the transfer (`msg.sender == receiver`)
   - If true, delete the transfer from `pending` state

-`receiveWithAtuhorization` will remain the same, because only the `receiver` can trigger it and since they manually did that, it is assumed that they've accepted the transfer and `pending` state will be skipped.
+`receiveWithAuthorization` will remain the same, because only the `receiver` can trigger it and since they manually did that, it is assumed that they've accepted the transfer and `pending` state will be skipped.

 TODO: detailed specification of how the funds will be manipulated (e.g. if funds will be locked until the `deadline`, how will the funds be unlocked etc)